imanuelcostigan/RSQLServer/README.md

 ## dplyr

-The integration of the RSQLServer backend with dplyr is being investigated.
+The integration of the RSQLServer backend with dplyr is coming.